ckirin/rasbperrry_watch/README.md

 LVGL documentation is [located here](https://docs.lvgl.io/v7).

 ---
-This repository is a working implementation of LVGL (Little and Versatile Embedded Graphics Library) on  Raspian with the official 7" LCD screen.
+This repository is a working implementation of LVGL (Little and Versatile Embedded Graphics Library) on  2.1 round screen.

 This implementation uses the linux frame buffer interface.
 ___